 \section{Introduction}

-Text-to-Image (T2I) models have achieved remarkable progress in generating high-quality and diverse images from given prompts~\citep{dalle1, imagen, sdxl}.
-However, they often fail to accurately interpret instructions involving world knowledge, complex spatial relationships, detailed attribute binding, or compositional reasoning~\citep{huang2023t2i}.
+Text-to-Image (T2I) models have achieved remarkable progress in generating high-quality and diverse images from given prompts~\cite{dalle1, imagen, sdxl}.
+However, they often fail to accurately interpret instructions involving world knowledge, complex spatial relationships, detailed attribute binding, or compositional reasoning~\cite{huang2023t2i}.
 These limitations point to a fundamental lack of deep semantic understanding in standard T2I models.
-To address this challenge, researchers have developed Unified Multimodal Models (UMMs), which integrate both understanding and generation capabilities within a single framework~\citep{vilau2024, janus2024, dongdreamllm, show-o}.
+To address this challenge, researchers have developed Unified Multimodal Models (UMMs), which integrate both understanding and generation capabilities within a single framework~\cite{vilau2024, janus2024, dongdreamllm, show-o}.
 By sharing a common backbone, UMMs possess the inherent potential for synergy, offering a promising path to resolve the comprehension challenges that plague traditional T2I models.

-Despite their advanced architecture, a fundamental paradox plagues current UMMs: their capacity to generate falls far behind their ability to understand~\citep{tong2024metamorph,januspro2025,pan2025transfer,xie2025show,emu3}.
+Despite their advanced architecture, a fundamental paradox plagues current UMMs: their capacity to generate falls far behind their ability to understand~\cite{tong2024metamorph,januspro2025,pan2025transfer,xie2025show,emu3}.
 For instance, a model can often correctly judge the alignment between a detailed prompt and a complex image, yet be incapable of generating a faithful image from that same prompt (\Cref{fig:teaser}).
 This persistent gap between understanding and generation suggests that the key to unlocking better generation lies within the model itself.

 To address this challenge, we propose bridging this module gap through self-rewarding.
-We introduce Self-\textbf{R}ewarding for \textbf{U}nified Multimodal \textbf{M}odels (SRUM), a novel post-training framework designed to create a synergistic feedback loop within the model itself.
+We introduce \textbf{S}elf-\textbf{R}ewarding for \textbf{U}nified Multimodal \textbf{M}odels (SRUM), a novel post-training framework designed to create a synergistic feedback loop within the model itself.
 Our core insight is that the solution lies within the UMMs' own architecture.
-By treating the generation module as a ``student'' and the more capable understanding module as an internal ``teacher'' or ``evaluator,'' we establish a self-contained system for improvement, obviating the need for external supervision (like reward models and human labels) or additional image data during its training phase.
+By treating the generation module as a ``student'' and the more capable understanding module as an internal ``teacher'' or ``evaluator,'' we establish a practical self-rewarding system for improvement, without external reward models, human labels, or additional image data during the training phase.